datacarpentry/archive-datacarpentry/lessons/python/01-starting-with-data.md

 import pandas
 ```

 Secondly, let's locate and read our data.
 Because it is in a CSV file, we can use pandas' `read_csv` function to pull it directly into a [DataFrame](http://pandas.pydata.org/pandas-docs/stable/dsintro.html#dataframe).

-We
+### Variables

 ```python
 pandas.read_csv("data/surveys.csv")